hasanmoudud/geocompr/main.md

 - Helps develop future-proof programming skills which are in high demand in many disciplines and industries.
 - Is user-friendly and fast, allowing an efficient work-flow.

-On the other hand, GUI-based GIS systems (particularly QGIS) are also advantageous:
+On the other hand, GUI-based GIS systems (particularly QGIS) are also advantageous.
+A good GIS GUI:

 - Has a 'shallow' learning curve meaning geographic data can be explored and visualized without hours of learning a new language.
 - Provides excellent support for 'digitizing' (creating new vector datasets), including trace, snap and topological tools.^[